 All students are recommended to refer to the online timetable for details of module timings and locations.
 Note that this information is subject to change so students are advised to check regularly.

 For modules which have weekly seminars, students will ordinarily be allocated by the automated system based on individual timetables or asked to sign up to a seminar group on Moodle.
-Module organisers will explain seminar allocations at the start of the course.
+Module organisers will explain seminar allocations at the start of the module.

 Guidelines for correct registration on Management modules.